The PokerStars 2021 Pennsylvania Spring Championship of Online Poker (PASCOOP) series proved to be a successful one.

 PokerStars Firsts in PA

-The series featured two firsts for PokerStars in Pennsylvania.
+The series featured two firsts for PokerStars Casino PA in Pennsylvania.

 It was the state’s first three-tier series, consisting of High, Medium and Low buy-in tournaments, as well as the first time PokerStars had run a $2,000 buy-in High Roller event, the release said.

-The three-tier approach helped to provide opportunities for a variety of online poker players to compete, regardless of their bankroll.
+The three-tier approach helped to provide opportunities for a variety of players of online poker in Pennsylvania to compete, regardless of their bankroll.
 PokerStars’ High Roller event had 53 total entries and awarded a $100,700 prize pool.

 On Saturday, the start of the first Michigan Spring Championship of Online Poker (MISCOOP) will run alongside the New Jersey Spring Championship of Online Poker (NJSCOOP).
 Both run through May 24.